 - The dams created by these animals support the growth of saplings, bushes, grasses, and sedges, all of which provide cover and food to other animals.

 Given the above, it is apparent that beavers play an essential role in the animal food chain.
-Without these organisms, the animal food chain would be compromised as a result of being thrown out of balance.
+Without these organisms, the animal food chain would be compromised due to being thrown out of balance.